confluentinc/examples/kubernetes/gke-base/docs/index.rst

   * A single node |sr|
   * |c3|
   * A single node |kconnect-long|
-  * One instance of `kafka-connect-datagen` to produce randomly generated data
+  * One instance of `kafka-connect-datagen` to produce mock data

 .. figure:: images/operator.png
     :alt: operator